-3.1 Advance the integration of services and fares:

-- Remove barriers to create an integrated fare system that supports seamless and consistent travel for passengers across municipal boundaries. - Ensure progress toward seamless travel and increase ridership by taking a regional view of setting fares and concessions for transit, and by developing innovative fare products. - Develop and implement shared customer experience objectives for new regional transit investments and the regional transit network in general.

-3.2 Expand first- and last-mile choices at all transit stations:

-- Fully implement the GO Rail Station Access Plan (2016) to achieve higher shares of station access by walking, cycling, transit, automobile pick-up and drop-off, and carpooling. - Invest in first- and last-mile solutions to maximize all-season access to and from all rapid transit stations, including but not limited to: - > priority transit access; - > pedestrian access to workplaces and destinations; - improved on-demand services including taxis and micro-transit services (with potential applications in rural areas); - > on- and off-site bicycle facilities; and - car-share and bike-share programs; - Remove barriers to funding first- and last-mile solutions around stations as part of transit project investments. - Recover the cost of providing parking at GO stations to help shift trips to modes that do not require parking, and to allow more people to access new train services.
+- 3.1 Advance the integration of transit services and fares: - Remove barriers to create an integrated fare system that supports seamless and consistent travel for passengers across municipal boundaries. - Ensure progress toward seamless travel and increase ridership by taking a regional view of setting fares and concessions for transit, and by developing innovative fare products. - 3.2 Expand first- and last-mile choices at all transit stations: - Fully implement the GO Rail Station Access Plan (2016) to achieve higher shares of station access by walking, cycling, transit, passenger pick-up and drop-off, and carpooling. - Invest in first- and last-mile solutions to maximize all-season access to and from all rapid transit stations, including but not limited to: - priority transit access; - pedestrian access to workplaces and destinations; - improved on-demand services including taxis and micro-transit services (with potential applications in rural areas); - o on- and off-site bicycle facilities; and - car-share and bike-share programs. - Recover the cost of providing parking at GO stations to help shift trips to modes that do not require parking, and to allow more people to access new train services.